SarderLab/Histo-cloud/README.rst

 HistomicsTK can be used in two ways:

 - **As a pure Python package**: enables application of image analysis algorithms to data independent of the `Digital Slide Archive`_ (DSA).
 HistomicsTK provides a collection of fundamental algorithms for tasks such as color normalization, color deconvolution, nuclei segmentation, and feature extraction.
 Read more about these capabilities here:  `api-docs <https://digitalslidearchive.github.io/HistomicsTK/api-docs.html>`__ and `examples <https://digitalslidearchive.github.io/HistomicsTK/examples.html>`__ for more information.
+The HistomicsTK-DeepLab specific plugins are documented `here <https://buffalo.app.box.com/s/3d56aoasjcwryw9ktyahhlzm8skl8c9b>`__.

   **Installation instructions on Linux:**